Gwen Stacy: Fictional character biography

 In her initial appearances, Peter Parker met Gwen while both are studying as undergraduates at Empire State University, but with Aunt May in the hospital, Peter was troubled and ignores her advances.
 She dated both Flash Thompson and Harry Osborn to make Peter jealous.
 Gradually, however, a romance develops; Gwen, a science major, appreciated Peter's intellect.
+Gwen is gifted at biochemistry and is shown to have good investigative skills which she inherited from her father.
 Their relationship began almost immediately after Peter stops going out with Mary Jane Watson, whom he begins to see as shallow and self-absorbed.
+Gwen's father, George Stacy, is killed during a battle with Doctor Octopus.
+Gwen blames Spider-Man for his death and briefly leaves the country out of grief.